MicrosoftDocs/appcenter-docs/docs/distribution/codepush/vsts-extension.md

 5. Configure the release task with the access token created or retrieved in step #1, specifying your app name (e.g. `MyApp-iOS`), deployment name and all other required parameters.
 See the reference docs below in order to find details on each option.

-6. Click the **Queue Build** button or push a change to your repo in order to run the newly defined build pipeline
+6. Click the **Queue Build** button or push a change to your repository in order to run the newly defined build pipeline

 7. Run your CodePush-ified app to see the change that was automatically deployed!